orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

 yet.
 As a temporary workaround, `it has been reported
 <https://www.digihunch.com/2020/11/medical-imaging-web-server-deployment-pipeline/>`__
 that the "*SSL Termination for TCP Upstream Servers*" feature of nginx can be used to emulate DICOM TLS.
+Another option is to use `stunnel
-We are looking for :ref:`an industrial sponsor <contributing>` to implement DICOM TLS, as it is useful in enterprise and cloud environments.
+<https://www.stunnel.org/>`__.
+We are looking for :ref:`an industrial
+sponsor <contributing>` to implement DICOM TLS in the core of Orthanc, as this feature is dedicated to enterprise and cloud environments.